bipark/mac_ollama_client/README.md

 ## How to use

+1. Choose your preferred LLM platform:
-1. Install Ollama on your computer (macOS, Windows, Linux supported).
-You can see how to install Ollama on [Ollama GitHub](https://ollama.com/download).
+   - For Ollama: Install Ollama on your computer ([Ollama Download](https://ollama.com/download))
+   - For LM Studio: Install LM Studio ([LM Studio Website](https://lmstudio.ai/))
+   - For Claude/OpenAI: Obtain API keys from respective platforms
-2. Download the source and build it with Xcode, or download the MyOllama app from the [App Store](https://apps.apple.com/us/app/my-ollama/id6738298481).
+2. Download the source and build it with Xcode, or download the LLM Hippo app from the [App Store](https://apps.apple.com/us/app/mac-ollama-client/id6741420139)
-3. Install the desired model in Ollama.
-[Download model](https://ollama.com/search)
-4. Change the settings to make Ollama remotely accessible.
-See: [link](http://practical.kr/?p=809)
-5. Launch the MyOllama app and enter the IP address of the computer where Ollama is installed.
-6. Select the desired AI model and start a conversation.
+3. Configure your chosen platform:
+   - For Ollama/LM Studio: Install desired models
+   - For Claude/OpenAI: Enter your API keys in settings
+4. For local LLMs (Ollama/LM Studio), configure remote access if needed
+5. Launch LLM Hippo and select your preferred service and model
+6. Start your conversation!

 ## System requirements

-- Computer with Ollama installed
+- For local LLMs: Computer with Ollama or LM Studio installed
+- For cloud LLMs: Valid API keys for Claude or OpenAI
 - Network connection

 ## Advantages

-- This app is designed for developers and researchers who want to efficiently utilize open-source LLMs.
-It can be utilized for various technical experiments such as API calls, prompt engineering, model performance testing, etc.
+- Multi-platform support for both local and cloud-based LLMs
+- Flexible service selection for streamlined interface
-- Advanced AI features available for free
+- Advanced AI features available through various platforms
-- Supports a wide range of LLM models
-- Privacy-protected (runs on your local machine)
+- Privacy-protected options (local LLMs)
 - Versatile for programming, creative work, casual questions, etc.
-- Organized to keep conversations in context
+- Organized conversation management

 ## Notes

-- This app requires a computer with Ollama installed.
+- Local LLM features require Ollama or LM Studio installation
+- API keys required for Claude and OpenAI services
-- You are responsible for setting up and managing your Ollama host.
-Be aware of security settings.
+- You are responsible for managing your local LLM hosts and API keys securely

 ## Download App